 Redding Brain Injury Lawyer

-In the medical literature, many different terms are used to describe brain injuries.
-Professionals can exchange terms such as “head injury,” “traumatic brain injury,” and “brain injury” interchangeably.
-Patients should know that any term used to describe forceful contact to the face or head area has the potential to cause a brain injury.
+In the medical literature, many different terms describe brain injuries.
+Professionals can exchange terms such as "head injury," "traumatic brain injury," and "brain injury" interchangeably.
+Patients should know that any word used to describe forceful contact to the face or head area has the potential to cause a brain injury.

-For example, a patient may suffer powerful, direct, blunt-force trauma to the head from anything ranging from a fist to a baseball bat.
-This would be described as a closed head injury because the injury did not break through the bony skull that protects the brain; however, the force could still be enough to cause the brain to strike the skull, leading to a brain injury.
+For example, a patient may suffer consequential, direct, blunt-force trauma to the head from anything ranging from a fist to a baseball bat.
+This would be described as a closed head injury because the injury did not break through the bony skull that protects the brain; however, the force could still be enough to cause the brain to strike the head, leading to a brain injury.

 On the other hand, some patients may receive a gunshot or a knife wound to the skull, breaking the surface.
-This would be described as a penetrating injury and can do damage to the brain by direct contact.How Does Someone Suffer a Brain Injury?
+This would be described as a penetrating injury that can damage the brain through direct contact.What are the Leading Causes of Brain Injuries in the United States?

 There are many different ways that someone might suffer a head or brain injury.
 Examples of common accidents that cause traumatic brain injuries include: